Week by week guide

 There could be sleeping problems, mood changes, heartburn and cravings on the horizon.
 One consolation is that these are all really good signs of a healthy pregnancy.
 They mean important hormonal changes in pregnancy are happening in your body, which are vital for the growth of your little sleep thief.

 Eat lots of fruit and veg too, as these provide important vitamins and minerals.
-If you’ve felt a bit constipated lately (another thing to thank those hormones for), try munching on celery, berries and watermelon as they contain loads of fibre and moisture, which can help with digestion.
+Constipation in pregnancy is normal (another thing to thank those hormones for), so try munching on celery, berries and watermelon as they contain loads of fibre and moisture, which can help with digestion.
 Remember to wash your fruits and vegetables carefully though.

 Some women worry that they’ll have to give up their favourite gym class once they’re pregnant.
 But don’t pack those trendy trainers away just yet.
 If you've been doing regular exercise already, chances are you can continue for as long as it feels good.
 It’s always worth checking with your doctor first, as each pregnancy is different.

-If you get the go-ahead, yoga, pilates and swimming are great options for a low-impact, pregnancy safe exercise.
+If you get the go-ahead, low-impact, pregnancy safe exercises include yoga, Pilates and swimming.
 As long as you stay tuned to your body you’ll probably know best when it’s time to take things easy.
-And if you’re going to the gym or taking a class don’t feel shy about letting the instructor know that you are 8 weeks pregnant, they may be able to make the workout more bump-friendly.
+And if you’re going to the gym or taking a class it is recommended that you let the instructor know that you are 8 weeks pregnant, they may be able to make the workout more bump-friendly.